 To find the best time of day to send out feedback surveys, test a few time windows such as mid-morning to noon and late-noon to early evening.
 Let the response rate be your guide.

 Customer satisfaction is a key business priority for e-commerce businesses.
 Response rates are closely linked to first contact resolution and business growth.
 With budgets getting tighter in the new normal, covering gaps in customer support can be a challenge.
 Helplama can help you find on-demand support for peak hours that fits right into your budget.
-Also, try the Helplama Helpdesk – the customer service software that can help you automate and scale your customer support.
+Also, try Saufter – the customer service software that can help you automate and scale your customer support.